 The entire Linux community was hyped about the JingPad.
-It was the first Linux tablet that had amazing build quality, and its own flagship iPad OS inspired distro helped too.
-We could have had on our hands one of the best pieces of Linux hardware, complete with features such as Android app support.
+It was the first Linux tablet with amazing build quality, and its own flagship iPad OS-inspired distro helped, too.
+We could have had one of the best pieces of Linux hardware, complete with features such as Android app support.
 However, this never came to be, and the company behind it seems to be completely dead.

 Jingling was founded in June of 2020 and quickly assembled a staff of around 80 people.
-Most of these people were focusing on their operating system JingOS.
-This operating system had the goal of being a consumer-friendly mobile operating system with a Linux base and Android application support.
-The hardware and software teams were separated with the JingOS team being in Beijing with the rest hardware development team in Shenzhen (where the rest of its supply chain was located).
+Most of these people focused on their operating system, JingOS.
+This operating system aimed to be a consumer-friendly mobile operating system with a Linux base and Android application support.
+The hardware and software teams were separated, with the JingOS team being in Beijing and the rest of the hardware development team in Shenzhen (where the rest of its supply chain was located).

-Their flagship hardware being their flagship JingPad A1.
-Funding for it was launched on Indiegogo and met the suspiciously low goal of $20,000 in about 15min.
+Their flagship hardware is their flagship JingPad A1.
+Funding for it was launched on Indiegogo, and the suspiciously low goal of $20,000 was achieved in about 15 minutes.
 The total crowd funding they got for their A1 device was just under $220,000.
-This was a drop in the bucket because they also received ten million dollars of investment from capital venture firms including Trustbridge Partners and Sinovation Ventures.
+This was a drop in the bucket because they also received ten million dollars of investment from capital venture firms, including Trustbridge Partners and Sinovation Ventures.
 Peter Fang, a partner at Sinovation Ventures, told TechCrunch “We’ve seen the best product iteration for work and entertainment through the combination of iPad Pro and Magic Keyboard, but no tablet maker has delivered a superior user experience for the Android system so far, so they decided to back JingOS”.
 These investors really thought this could be a competitor to the iPad.

-This JingPad A1 also had an optional keyboard and pencil to match to compete long term with Apple.
-From a hardware perspective the JingPad was awesome.
-I mean it’s got an AMOLED 2k display, an 8-core ARM CPU at just under 2GHZ, 8GB of RAM, 256GB of internal storage, an 8000mAh battery, and a camera that can actually take some great shots.
-Overall, it’s sleek, powerful, and the accessories are halfway decent.
+This JingPad A1 also had an optional keyboard and pencil to match to compete long-term with Apple.
+From a hardware perspective, the JingPad was awesome.
+It has an AMOLED 2k display, an 8-core ARM CPU at just under 2GHZ, 8GB of RAM, 256GB of internal storage, an 8000mAh battery, and a camera that can take some great shots.
+Overall, it’s sleek and powerful, and the accessories are halfway decent.

 So, what went wrong?